StanPlatinum/snapshot-attack-demo/README.md

 [ERROR] occlum-pal: Failed to run the init process: EINVAL (line 129, file src/pal_api.c)
 ```

-Simply run the demo again (from the record phase).
-The error will gone for good.
+Simply run the demo again (from the record phase), then the error will be gone for good.

 GL & HF!